learnwithparam/website/content/blog/error-handling-in-react-hooks/index.md

 Thats it folks, we have successfully implemented loading and error state for our books search app.

 https://codesandbox.io/s/n47kmr7m9j

-> In order to check how the error message shows up, remove `required` from input element and click on the button without inputting any text. check this [codesandbox](https://codesandbox.io/s/48j0pqr8w9).

 Next steps in our series,